 When the blues have you down in the dumps, aromatherapy for depression natural remedies may be just what you need to nurture your heart and lift your spirits.

 Essential oils for depression, anxiety and mental stress are effective when inhaled or absorbed through your skin.
-Their molecules make their way to your brain when sniffed via the olfactory nerve.
-These molecules signal the emotional part of your brain to elicit a hormonal, physical or emotional response.
+Their molecules make their way to the limbic area of your brain when sniffed via the olfactory nerve.
+These molecules signal the emotional parts of your brain to elicit a hormonal, physical, or emotional response.
 When absorbed through your skin, the molecules make their way into your blood stream.

 Treating yourself to an aromatic massage provides nurturing touch, relaxes your muscles and improves circulation.
 Together these two therapies support your nervous system and can help alleviate mild lows.